From Wau-Bun to Bellow

 Some writers had no choice in being suburbanites.
 Ray Bradbury was born (in 1920) and raised in Waukegan.
 So was Ward Just.
 Just grew up to write some dozen novels that have earned him the respect of critics—his 1997 Echo House was a National Book Award finalist—if not fame.
-Just was the scion of a long (for the suburbs) line of newspaper publishers in Waukegan, where the Justs owned and ran the Waukegan News-Sun for three generations.
+Just was the scion of a long line of newspaper publishers in Waukegan, where the Justs owned and ran the Waukegan News-Sun for three generations.
 Just’s writing career began as a reporter for the family paper but he escaped his fate as a future publisher-to-be by moving to Chicago and the Newsweek bureau.

 Just made his professional life in Europe, Asia, and Washington, DC, but he returned imaginatively to Waukegan in a 1978 novel, A Family Trust, whose characters and plot bear a resemblance to his own family that should not be considered coincidental.
 (Just calls his fictional Waukegan ”Dement” and his protagonist family the Risings—not so sly jokes.)
-It is not perhaps Just’s best book, but the story nicely describes effect of the demise of that go-getting generation of Babbits from the end of the Korean War until 1973.
+It is not perhaps Just’s best book, but the story nicely describes the demise of that go-getting generation of Babbits from the end of the Korean War until 1973.
 In the process he charts the demise of the town too.
-The 1920s in many ways saw the last of the town-builders in Chicagoland, to be replaced by sons and daughters who were, and are, career-builders; the elders’ deaths in the 1960s and ‘70s left their hometowns, in Just’s words, “like an army with too few generals.”
+The 1920s in many ways saw the last of the town-builders in Chicagoland, who were soon to be replaced by sons and daughters who were, and are, career-builders; the elders’ deaths in the 1960s and ‘70s left their hometowns, in Just’s words, “like an army with too few generals.”

 Oak Park has been an exporter of writers for decades.
 Richard Bach was born in Oak Park in 1936, although he soon moved with his family to California; it is that place that informed the sensibility that gave an unsuspecting world Jonathan Livingston Seagull, a modest novel that charmed readers by the million on its release in 1970 and caused most critics to want to barf.
 Jane Hamilton, author of A Map of the World and other novels, grew up in Oak Park in the 1950s and ‘60s.
 Charles Simic, who won the Pulitzer Prize for poetry in 1990, was born in Yugoslavia but came to the U.S. as a sixteen-year-old in 1954; he went to high school in Oak Park.

-Oak Park, of course, was the childhood home to Chicagoland’s most famous writer, Ernest Hemingway.
+Oak Park, of course, also was the childhood home to Chicagoland’s most famous writer, Ernest Hemingway.
 His life is well known among those who are interested in that sort of thing—brave service with an American ambulance unit in World War I, the newspaper reporting of foreign wars, the hunting and fishing, the boxing and bullfights, the love affairs, and eventually the suicide in an Idaho hunting lodge, his gift spent, his style parodied, his image reduced to that of a buffoon to a generation unpersuaded by macho chest-thumping.

 Oak Park, known today for being a determinedly tolerant place, was in the time of Hemingway’s youth a teetotal town of upright Protestants that was known in the 1890s as Saints’ Rest.
 For decades Hemingway biographies have offered his career was a flight from Oak Park and its rather smug suburban respectability.
 The grownup Papa drank and fought and had sex, for which the town condemned him; he also neglected to write about them, for which the town resented him.
-More recent biographers suggest a more nuanced view; Oak Park repression was an issue for the young man, to be sure, but it was his attempts to come to terms with the repression that Hemingway himself internalized and wreaked upon himself that accounts for what was bad about his life and god about his art.
+More recent biographers suggest a more nuanced view; Oak Park repression was an issue for the young man, to be sure, but it was his attempts to come to terms with the repression that Hemingway himself internalized and wreaked upon himself that accounts for what was bad about his life and good about his art.

 Oak Park only begrudgingly conceded that Hemingway was one of theirs.
 But fame in America is the universal solvent that dissolves all disapproval.
 Hemingway’s Nobel in 1954 helped thaw local frostiness toward him, although probably not as much as the gradual dying off of his parents’ generation.
-By the 1990s Hemingway’s peccadilloes looked innocuous even by suburban standards.
-Hemingway was a shameless self-promoter, and he would have appreciated the impulse if not the object of the Oak Parkers who lately have turned his youthful residence into another reason for tourists to visit.
+By the 1990s, Hemingway’s peccadilloes looked innocuous even by suburban standards.
+He was a shameless self-promoter, and he would have appreciated the impulse if not the object of the Oak Parkers who lately have turned his youthful residence into another reason for tourists to visit.